New Nintendo 2DS XL review: Nintendo's still the king of gaming on the go

 Best of all, the 2DS XL has a slightly trimmed-down version of the 3DS XL clamshell design, rather than the weird flat frame and tiny screens of the budget standard 2DS model.
 It's available now in Australia for AU$200, and hits shelves in the US and UK for $150 and £130, respectively, on July 28.

 With an unparalleled design, Nintendo's already-impressive game library -- it plays nearly every 3DS and DS game, in cartridge or download form -- and an affordable price, there's little here not to like.
-But like the recent PlayStation 4 Slim ($248.97 at Amazon.com) and Xbox One S ($324.00 at Amazon.com), this is really just a more affordable repackaging of an existing console: Effectively, it's a 3DS XL price cut, rather than anything really new.
+But like the recent PlayStation 4 Slim and Xbox One S, this is really just a more affordable repackaging of an existing console: Effectively, it's a 3DS XL price cut, rather than anything really new.
 So while it's a great product with a fantastic game library, there's no burning reason to buy it if you already have one of the preceding models.

 Refined design